Capitol Shakespeare

 Our Mission

 Every year we seek to awaken the imagination of our community with our productions.
-We are proud to offer our productions for free of charge on the beautiful North Dakota State Capitol grounds in Bismarck.
+We are proud to offer our productions for free of charge to our audiences.
 Our focus is to attract people of all ages and backgrounds to our events, as we believe that Shakespeare’s works are engaging, entertaining, and inspiring to all audiences.

 In 2009, just one week before our second annual summer performance, founder and president of the organization, Crystal Reid, suddenly died.
 In the spirit of theater, the show opened to crowds of 300 plus each evening.
 It is our goal to continue to fulfill Crystal’s dream of bringing our community the experience of live Shakespearean theater.